turris-cz/user-docs/docs/geek/nextcloud/nextcloud.md

     * Safe private voice and video calls, shared screens.
     * Many additional third-party extensions

+!!! warning
+    Nextcloud is not available on Turris Shield.

 ## Requirements

 It doesn't make much sense to use Nextcloud with just the small flash memory